 Finding that you are, or may be, pregnant can be both an exciting and worrying time.
 This is a short guide as to how we will help you through your pregnancy.

-Usually women who suspect they are pregnant will check this with a home testing kit.
+If you suspect they are pregnant you can check this with a home testing kit which can be obtained from the pharmacy.
+Some chemists offer a pregnancy testing service.
 We do not offer a pregnancy testing service except in exceptional circumstances.

 You will have a muchal scan which your GP will have previously discussed with you.
 This scans checks the size of the baby’s neck and identifies the likely risk of the baby being born with Down’s syndrome.
 You will have an appointment with a midwife often in you own home to discuss the pregnancy so far.
 She will advise you on lifestyle issues, listen to the baby’s heartbeat and answer any questions you may have.
 She will also guide you through the details of the plan you will receive covering your further antenatal care including